 Lack of Organization

-It’s not enough to just have a plan, however; implementing good organization tactics is crucial to keep your finances in order so that you can always know where your profits and losses are.
+It’s not enough to just have a plan, however; implementing good organization tactics is crucial to keep your finances in order so that you can always know where to find your profits and losses.

 To reiterate, one of the first steps toward keeping things orderly is separating your business accounts from your personal accounts.
 This will help you avoid any blurred lines between professional and nonprofessional transactions.